tony-shifflett/lessonOne/README.md

 <img src="https://i.imgur.com/9GkcYAm.png" width=500/>

-As we can see there are many elements being used to define, not only the content, but also to create the entire HTML structure.
+As we can see there are many elements being used to create the entire HTML structure.

 ### HTML Pages

-A web page is defined in an HTML document, ending with the extension `.html`.
+A web page is defined in an HTML document, ending with an `.html` extension .
-But an HTML pages is more than just an `.html` extension.
+But an HTML page is more than just an `.html` extension.
 It also needs several elements that defines it as an HTML document.

 ```html
 <!DOCTYPE html>